-To the annual meeting of the shareholders of Fingerprint Cards AB (publ), Corporate Registration Number 556154-2381.
+To the Annual General Meeting of Fingerprint Cards AB (publ)

+Corp.
+Reg.
+No. 556154-2381

-The Board of Directors is responsible for the 2012 Corporate Governance Report, which is included in the printed version of this document on pages 64 - 68, and its preparation in accordance with the Annual Accounts Act.
+The Board of Directors is responsible for the 2013 Corporate Governance Report, which is included in the printed version of this document on pages 60-63, and its preparation in accordance with the Annual Accounts Act.

-Based on the Corporate Governance

-Report which we have read and our knowledge of the company and the Group, we believe that there is sufficient basis for our opinion.
+Based on the Corporate Governance Report which we have read and our knowledge of the company and the Group, we believe that there is sufficient basis for our opinion.
 This means that our statutory review of the Corporate Governance Report has a different focus and is substantially smaller in scope than an audit conducted in accordance with the International Standards on Auditing and other generally accepted auditing standards in Sweden.

-In our opinion, the Corporate Governance

-Report has been prepared and its statutory content is consistent with the other parts of the annual accounts and consolidated financial statements.
+In our opinion, the Corporate Governance Report has been prepared and its statutory content is consistent with the other parts of the annual accounts and consolidated financial statements.

+Gothenburg, May 7, 2014

-Gothenburg, May 8, 2013 KPMG AB
+KPMG AB